helgoboss/helgobox/doc/user-guide.md

 - **Rotary encoders for avoiding parameter jumps:** How about a refreshingly "normal" use case?
 Let your rotary endless encoder control a track send volume without parameter jumps and restrict the value range to volumes below 0dB.
-- **Presets for easy reuse:** Save a bunch of commonly used mappings globally as FX presets.
+- **VST presets for easy reuse:** Save a bunch of commonly used mappings globally as FX presets.
+- **Switching controller and main presets separately:** Maintain controller and main presets and switch between them as you like.
+Easily switch your controller without adjusting your FX presets.
 - **Combination of multiple instances:** Use one ReaLearn instance to arm or disarm tracks that contain other ReaLearn instances to enable/disable different mapping groups.
 Group mappings and activate/deactivate them group-wise simply by instantiating multiple ReaLearn instances and